-Miley Cyrus’ Soaking Wet Instagram Video Sends Instagram Into A Frenzy
+Miley Cyrus’ Soaking Wet Video Sends Instagram Into A Frenzy

 In the post, Miley is seen with her head mostly under water.
 Only her eyes are above the surface as her song plays in the background.
 The camera dips below the water to show Miley’s face and then up again as she gives a sultry stare.

 Cyrus has her long, blonde hair styled in loose waves, much of which are under the water.
 She also sported a full face of makeup in the clip, which included darkened eyebrows, long thick lashes, eyeshadow, and dramatic eyeliner.
-She also appears to have a nude lip and some blush on her cheeks.
+She also appears to wear a nude lip color and some blush on her cheeks.

 Miley’s followers went crazy over the new clip and immediately took to the comment section to share their appreciation for the post.